 Topicals

-In the end, keeping your weed fresh is rather simple: Keep it in a cool, dark place that’s free of UV light and oxygen exposure.
-So, make sure your baggies are zipped and your weed is chilling in or around room temperature.
+Keeping your weed fresh is relatively simple: Keep it in a cool, dark place free of UV light and oxygen exposure.
+So, make sure your baggies are zipped and your weed is chilling at or around room temperature.
 Doing so should make sure it lasts as long as possible.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.